theprogrammingguy/theprogrammingguy.github.io/source/_posts/2015-03-02-kiss-is-your-way-to-success.markdown

 #### Solution of the day

-Given a string containing letter, digit, and other characters, write a function to check palindrome for only letter and digit.
-The implementation need to be in-place, no extra memory is allowed to create another string or array.
+Given a string containing letters, digits and other characters, write a function to check palindrome for only letters and digits.
+The implementation need to be in-place, no extra memory is allowed.

 For example: